-1.27 Accessibility involves enabling access for people with differing individual requirements, eliminating unnecessary barriers to successful learning and assessment.
-Physics courses can give all students the opportunity to thrive, maintaining a sense of belonging and acceptance; students must be offered learning and assessment opportunities that are equally accessible to them, by means of inclusive design wherever possible and by means of reasonable individual adjustments where necessary.

-1.28 Inclusive design is defined as any process that anticipates the requirements of all students in the design, delivery and assessment of the curriculum and all processes that involve students from matriculation to graduation.
-The aim of inclusive design is to allow all students to participate fully in all learning and assessment activities.

-1.29 Entry to Physics courses should be equitable and not influenced by any perceptions by staff or students of barriers to learning.

-1.30 Course teams should take full advantage of the guidance and interpretation of legislative principles by the Disabled Student Commitment and ensure that all students are provided with appropriate and inclusive support and training to develop the key knowledge skills and behaviours outlined in this Statement.
+- 1.27 Accessibility involves enabling access for people with differing individual requirements, eliminating unnecessary barriers to successful learning and assessment.
+Physics courses can give all students the opportunity to thrive, maintaining a sense of belonging and acceptance; students should be offered learning and assessment opportunities that are equally accessible to them, by means of inclusive design wherever possible and by means of reasonable individual adjustments where necessary. - 1.28 Inclusive design is defined as any process that anticipates the requirements of all students in the design, delivery and assessment of the curriculum and all processes that involve students from matriculation to graduation.
+The aim of inclusive design is to allow all students to participate fully in all learning and assessment activities. - 1.29 Entry to Physics courses should be equitable and not influenced by any perceptions by staff or students of barriers to learning. - 1.30 Course teams should take full advantage of the guidance and interpretation of legislative principles set out in the Disabled Student Commitment.
+They should ensure that all students are provided with appropriate and inclusive support and training to develop the key knowledge, skills and behaviours outlined in this Statement.
 It is important for course teams to consider the accessibility of their communications to students.
-Particular attention should be given to the accessibility of mathematical and graphical content, and laboratories which are essential to the discipline.
+Particular attention should be given to the accessibility of laboratories, computing activities, and mathematical and graphical content.
 Flexibility of delivery can improve accessibility to learning for a diverse community.
-A mix of synchronous and asynchronous delivery can be beneficial for a broad range of learners who may face barriers, especially, but not restricted to, disabled and neurodivergent students.

-1.31 Adaptive technologies are important in removing barriers to access and are rapidly developing.
-However, at the time of writing, mainstream adaptive technologies do not effectively support mathematical and diagrammatical content that are critical to the discipline.
-Higher education providers should provide the resources necessary to mitigate these limitations.

-1.32 All practical efforts should be made to ensure equal access to extracurricular activities such as placements and volunteering opportunities, given the additional challenges faced by some students and the hidden costs often involved.

-1.33 Physics course teams engage with students and with the relevant student support services to discuss and implement reasonable individual adjustments where necessary.

-1.34 Higher education providers should ensure Physics course teams have the appropriate training and resources to implement accessibility in practice.
+A mix of synchronous and asynchronous delivery can be beneficial for a broad range of learners who may face barriers, especially, but not restricted to, disabled and neurodivergent students. - 1.31 Adaptive technologies are important in removing barriers to access and are rapidly developing.
+However, at the time of writing, mainstream adaptive technologies do not effectively support students to engage with some areas that are critical to the discipline, for example, computer programming, mathematics, and diagrammatical content.
+Higher education providers should provide the resources necessary to mitigate these limitations. - 1.32 All practical efforts should be made to ensure equal access to extracurricular activities such as placements and volunteering opportunities, given the additional challenges faced by some students and the hidden costs often involved. - 1.33 Physics course teams should engage with students and with the relevant student support services to discuss and implement reasonable individual adjustments where necessary. - 1.34 Higher education providers should ensure Physics course teams have the appropriate training and resources to implement accessibility in practice.